In a world of gold,

 And last but not least, there were all the fishes up there.
 In a way, they all looked similar: a longish body with eyes and mouth on one end, a fin at the end and a few more fins on top, side and bottom.
 Why would they need so many?
 But fishes are up there, and he considered them not as significant as all the other beings on the ground.

 There was one question that resulted from all his observation: “Why are there all these shapes of beings and different ways of moving around.
 Why would there be such a variety?
 If one species is ok, such as starfish, why is there a need for any other?

-So many questions, which never would have crossed his mind, if he never had started to travel, he would never have found them, the questions.
-And the answers are always inside the question.
+So many questions, which never would have crossed his mind, if he never had started to travel, he would never have found them, these questions.
+And answers are always inside question.
 No travel, no questions.
 No questions, no answers.
 Sometimes, there needs to be a question at the start.
 Otherwise, you never travel.

 Nothing happened.
 So he jumped on it, with his yeeha trick.
 All of a sudden, the jelly thing jerked and called out:

 …“That’s enough now.
 Can’t anyone have an afternoon nap?… In peace?”
-Cedric, in his shock, clung onto the jelly thing as hard as he could.
+Cedric, in his shock, clung to the jelly thing as hard as he could.

 …“Eek gitt, get off, you, you, whatever you are.”
 Cedric moved away and the mount he had been exploring changed colour in front of his eye, from sandy beige into red with blue dots all over.